 CAHP Master Builder

-Master Builder provided additional incentives for builders electing advanced design and construction of either one or both of the two measures.
-Additional participation benefits included:
+Master Builder provides additional incentives for builders electing advanced design and construction of high performance fenestration.
+Additional participation benefits include:

 - Increased CAHP incentives for each participating lot

 - Exclusive consulting services from dedicated subject matter experts to guide projects from design to construction, including coordination of design meetings

 - On-site training for design teams and subcontractors, installation guidance from product manufacturers, and coordination with the Workforce Instruction in Standards and Efficiency (WISE) program

 Participant builder projects will be part of a statewide case study report that documents valuable lessons learned from adopting specified measures.